 Our Lady of the Rosary is open for public Mass.

-Please continue to follow the guidances of distance, hygiene, and face coverings when attending Mass.
+Please continue to follow the hygiene guidance when attending Mass.

 You MUST NOT come to church if you have any covid symptoms, have tested positive, are awaiting test results, or have been asked to self-isolate for any reason.

 Please always check the newsletter for the latest information and Mass times.